goauthentik/authentik/website/docs/outposts/integrations/kubernetes.md

     -   'prometheus servicemonitor'
     -   'ingress'
     -   'traefik middleware'
+-   `kubernetes_affinity`: Allows configuration of Kubernetes nodeAffinity for outpost deployment, from a single JSON string
+-   `kubernetes_tolerations`: Allows configuration of Kubernetes tolerations for outpost deployment, from a single JSON string
+-   `kubernetes_resources`: Allows configuration of Kubernetes resources for outpost deployment, from a single JSON string
 -   `kubernetes_image_pull_secrets`: If the above docker image is in a private repository, use these secrets to pull.

     NOTE: The secret must be created manually in the namespace first.